sweeneychris/TheiaSfM/docs/source/sfm.rst

     fails.
 Each view is uniquely identified by the view name (a good view name could be the filename of the image).

+.. function:: ViewId Reconstruction::AddView(const std::string& view_name, const CameraIntrinsicsGroupId group_id)

+    Same as above, but explicitly sets the CameraIntrinsicsGroupId.
+This is useful for when multiple cameras share the same intrinsics.

 .. function:: bool Reconstruction::RemoveView(const ViewId view_id)

     Removes the view from the reconstruction and removes all references to the view in the tracks.

     ..
 NOTE:: Any tracks that have length 0 after the view is removed will also be removed.

+.. function:: CameraIntrinsicsGroupId Reconstruction::CameraIntrinsicsGroupIdFromViewId(const ViewId view_id) const

+    Returns the camera intrinsics group id for the given view.

+.. function:: std::unordered_set<ViewId> Reconstruction::GetViewsInCameraIntrinsicsGroup(const CameraIntrinsicsGroupId group_id) const

+    Returns all view_ids with the given camera intrinsics group id.
+If an invalid or non-existant group is chosen then an empty set will be returned.

+.. function:: std::unordered_set<CameraIntrinsicsGroupId> CameraIntrinsicsGroupIds() const

+    Returns all camera intrinsics group ids present in the reconstruction.

 .. function:: int Reconstruction::NumViews() const
 .. function:: int Reconstruction::NumTracks() const